Nelson Freire, one of the most talented pianists in the world, dies in Rio aged 77 | Rio de Janeiro

 Pianist Nelson Freire performs at the festive opening of the Londrina International Music Festival — Photo: International Music Festival/Disclosure

-Born in Minas Gerais from Boa Esperança, Nelson Freire started playing the piano at the age of 3, watching his sister study the instrument.
+Born in Minas Gerais on October 18, 1944, Nelson Freire started playing the piano at the age of 3, watching his sister study the instrument.
 Two years later, he did his first recital, at the Municipal Theater of São João Del Rei.

 That night, his parents worried that he would sleep before the performance and made a point of massaging his hands to ward off the cold.